GameFoundry/bsf/Documentation/Manuals/Native/User/cameras.md

 They have parameters like position and orientation which define what part of the scene will the user see.
 Additionally, their parameters like field of view, projection mode and aspect ratio define how is the application scene transformed into the 2D output visible to the user.

 Finally, everything that the camera sees is output to what we call a render target.
-Render targets can be windows, which we explained in the previous chapter, or off-screen surfaces, as we'll explain later.
+Render targets can be windows, like the one that was created when the application was started, or an off-screen surface, as we'll explain later.

 Cameras are represented by the @ref bs::CCamera "Camera" component, and they can be created as any other component.
 At minimum their constructor requires a render target onto which they will output their contents.

-Lets create a camera that renders to the primary render window:
+Lets create a camera that renders to the primary render window.
+The primary application window can be retrieved through @ref bs::Application::getPrimaryWindow "Application::getPrimaryWindow()".

 ~~~~~~~~~~~~~{.cpp}
 SPtr<RenderWindow> primaryWindow = gApplication().getPrimaryWindow();